Symposium: The Mariners’ Home and

 Sacred Cod is a feature-length documentary that captures the collapse of the historic cod population in New England, delving into the role of overfishing, the impact of climate change, the effect of government policies on fishermen and the fish, and the prospect of a region built on cod having no cod left to fish.
 View the Movie Trailer here.

-Join the film’s director and industry experts for a panel discussion following the movie.
+A panel discussion with the film’s director and industry experts followed the movie.

 David Abel is a Pulitzer Prize-winning reporter at the Boston Globe who has covered war, terrorism, and the environment.
 Abel is the film’s story director, writer, reporter, and producer.
 His work has also won an Edward R. Murrow Award, the Ernie Pyle Award for human interest storytelling from the Scripps Howard Foundation, and the Sigma Delta Chi Award for feature reporting.
 He began making films as a Nieman Fellow at Harvard University.
 He produced two films about the Boston Marathon bombings that were broadcast to national and international audiences.